MatthewMarthaller/CyberSec_Portfolio/README.md

 - [Using Linux to Manage File Permissions](LinuxPermissions.md) {From Course Four, Module Three}
 - [Apply filters to SQL queries](SQLQueries.md) {From Course Four, Module Four}
 - [Data Leak - Data Handling Practices](DataHandling.md) {From Course Five, Module Two}
+- [Document an incident with an incident handler's journal](IncidentJournal001.md) {From Course Six, Module One}